liraymond04/bcharity-vms/README.md

 ## About BCharity

-BCharity is a community-driven, decentralized, and permissionless public good social media Web3.0 built on blockchains.
+BCharity is a community-driven, decentralized, and permissionless public good Web3.0 built on blockchains.

 ## Project